drdrewusaf/QSLGen/README.md

 > </td>
 > </td></tr> </table>
 > **You <strong>MUST</strong> add wkhtmltoimage's install directory to your system PATH for the script to run.
 Here are some OK instructions to help you along...<a href="https://www.wikihow.com/Change-the-PATH-Environment-Variable-on-Windows">WikiHow Link</a>
->
-> Additionally, you must be at least an XML subscription holder at QRZ.com to use your API key(s) in QSLGen.
 ***
 ## Setup
 You must edit the python script, background image, and html file before running QSLGen.
 Additionally, you will need to inform QSLGen of your API key(s).